microsoft/retina/docs/metrics/plugins/dns.md

 ## Architecture

-This plugin fundamentally relies on [Inspektor Gadget](https://github.com/inspektor-gadget/inspektor-gadget)'s DNS Tracer for monitoring DNS traffic.
-It uses eBPF (Extended Berkeley Packet Filter) to efficiently track DNS events.
-Following the capture of these events, the plugin generates basic metrics derived from the eBPF results.
+This plugin uses [Inspektor Gadget](https://github.com/inspektor-gadget/inspektor-gadget)'s DNS Tracer to track DNS traffic and generate basic metrics derived from the captured events.

-In its Advanced mode (refer to [Metric Modes](https://retina.sh/docs/metrics/modes) for more details), the plugin further processes the eBPF results into an enriched Flow.
-This Flow includes additional Pod information, determined by IP.
+In [Advanced mode](https://retina.sh/docs/metrics/modes), the plugin further processes the capture results into an enriched Flow with additional Pod information.
 Subsequently, the Flow is transmitted to an external channel.
 This allows a DNS module to generate additional Pod-Level metrics.

 ### Code locations